 • learn new languages and adapt to new cultures more easily, and broaden their vocational options.

 Girls have weekly specialist Spanish lessons and continue their learning in the classroom between classes.
 Our Spanish curriculum is differentiated to suit beginners through to advanced language students.
 Lessons focus on gaining confidence through conversation as well as learning to read, write and spell.
-Spanish is chosen because with 405 milllion speakers it is the second most common language in the world.
+Spanish is chosen because, with over 480 million speakers, it is the second most common language in the world.
 It is a Latin based language which transfers easily to other languages such as French and Italian.